 The title clincher against Everton in May was no different.
 Overmars raced away to earn a 2-0 lead before half-time and his superb individual strike in the second half - showing skill, pace and a deadly finish - effectively confirmed that the title belonged to Arsenal.

 The FA Cup final painted a similar picture.
 After a cagey opening, Overmars' pace made the difference.
 He burst inside his marker in the left channel and raced on to Petit's lofted pass before beating Shay Given.
 Arsenal were on their way again; an hour or so later the Double would be theirs.

 Overmars had enjoyed a vintage debut season - and not many overseas imports can say that.
 However, that was as good as it got for the Dutch winger.
 Injuries diluted his impact over the next two campaigns and, after a handy 41 goals in 142 appearances, Overmars moved on in the summer of 2000.

 By now, Arsenal fans were desperate to keep him but, once again, Wenger judged his transfer dealing perfectly.
-He received top dollar from Barcelona as Overmars became the most expensive Dutch player of all time - but the flying winger never scaled his previous heights again.
+He received top dollar from Barcelona as Overmars became the most expensive Dutch player of all time (at that time) - but the flying winger never scaled his previous heights again.

 This list of 50 Gunners Greatest Players was determined by tens of thousands of Arsenal fans from across the world.
 The vote took place on the club’s official website in 2008.
 To help prevent multiple voting by a single person, only registered members of Arsenal.com could take part.Copyright 2016 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source